Addiction Facts And Figures In Indonesia

 - Integrated SUD treatment with general healthcare with Methadone maintenance treatment

 Drugs like Methadone are commonly used to treat Opioid abuse in Indonesia.
 Benzodiazepines typically assist in alcohol withdrawal and associated symptoms like anxiety, nausea, cravings, and sweating.
 Nurse practitioners, psychiatrists, and general practitioners are available to assist those along their recovery.

 Explore Your Recovery Options

-Finding help and making the best decision for drug abuse recovery doesn’t have to be a challenging and intimidating experience.
-Knowledgeable treatment professionals are available to answer questions, and provide needed information to help you decide what option is best for you.
+Finding help and making a decision for drug abuse recovery doesn’t have to be a challenging and intimidating experience.
+Knowledgeable treatment providers are available to answer questions.
 If you or a loved one is need of help, contact a treatment provider and start your path to recovery.